Who we are:

 The Platform has also created an award to personalities who have set a mark in resisting and working against totalitarianism in Europe.
 The recipient of the first Prize of the Platform in 2014 is Mustafa Dzhemilev, leader of the Crimean Tatar People from Ukraine, recipients of the award in 2015 are Alexei and Oleg Navalny, unjustly persecuted in the Russian Federation, recipient of the award for 2016 is Leopoldo López, imprisoned leader of the Venezuelan democratic opposition, recipient of the award for 2017 is Ilmi Umerov, Crimean Tatar leader persecuted by the Russian Federation and the recipient of the award for 2018 is Oleg Sentsov, Ukrainian journalist and film maker persecuted by the Russian Federation.

 An important activity of the Platform is the project “JUSTICE 2.0” aimed at attaining international justice for the Communist crimes.
 A documentary film “JUSTICE 2.0” was created, an international Call for Justice 2.0 was launched, and a series of international presentations has started in 2015.

 The Platform has also launched an international competition for architects and artists to create a pan-European memorial for the victims of totalitarianism in Brussels.
 In 2017 the Platform created a critical report and is raising a debate to improve the permanent exhibition in the House of European History, a project of the European Parliament in Brussels.

 Last but not least, the Platform supports its Members in their causes.

-The Platform of European Memory and Conscience has its main office in Prague and a representative office in Brussels.
+The Platform of European Memory and Conscience has its main office in Prague.